 Why We Celebrate Thanksgiving Early

 My husband’s daughter, for many of those years, alternated Thanksgiving between our house and her mother’s house.
 That worked, as well as those sorts of things ever work.
-But ten years ago, when she was eighteen, the parenting plan that had governed her holiday celebrations for many years expired.
+But they year she turned eighteen, the parenting plan that had governed her holiday celebrations for many years expired.
 She didn’t have a court order saying where she should spend Thanksgiving.
 And, while that might have seemed like a good thing, it upset her greatly.
 She was afraid that, no matter what she did, either her mom or her dad would be hurt and angry.

 So we decided to change the day we celebrate Thanksgiving.
 Then she wouldn’t have to feel like she was choosing one parent over the other one.

 We’ve been doing it ever since.
 And I love it!
 Not only was it the right thing to do for my stepdaughter, it was the right thing to do for our faith.
 We no longer have the side dish of discomfort and doubt at the table, and we’re free to eat Thanksgiving leftovers until they’re gone.

 Last year, we tried moving our Thanksgiving celebration back to the “official” Thursday celebration, hoping that our grown kids who live in other states might be able to join us.
 But, honestly, at this stage in their lives and careers, that’s not possible for them.
 And I found that having Thanksgiving during the Advent fast was uncomfortable, as I expected it to be.
 I also found that having it so close to Christmas was stressful for my family.
 Having two major holidays so close together is too much feasting, too much celebrating, packed into too little time.
 Spreading it out is more comfortable.